OPS445-NCC-S22/ops445-checklab2/README.md

-1. Click the invitation link above to accept the assignment
+1. Click LAB 2 invitation link on BB to accept the assignment
 2. Use git clone to copy the lab to your local machine (for more, see the NOTE below).
 3. Complete all steps as you see on the Wiki.
 4. Use the check script to verify your work.